 Length: 5 pages

-This bill was introduced on January 5, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 5, 2017, in a previous session of Congress, but it did not receive a vote.

 Jul 6, 2016

 Earlier Version — Failed Cloture in the Senate